How to Divide Assets in a Divorce: 7 Questions to Ask Yourself

-One way to handle the financial fears is to take control over your situation.
-Did you know that you don't have to divide your assets 50-50 right down the middle when you get a divorce?
-In fact, you may not even want to!
-If it's not simply 50-50 then how do you divide assets in a divorce?
+One way to handle your financial fears is to take control of your situation.
+Did you know you don't have to divide each of your accounts/assets 50-50 right down the middle when you divorce?
+You may not even want to!
+It can add significant costs to your divorce when factoring in the administrative costs of dividing certain assets.
+How do you split assets in a divorce if it's not simply 50-50?

-One way to have greater control over how assets are divided in a divorce is to consider alternatives to the traditional litigation process.
-An important benefit of processes such as mediation and collaborative divorce is the opportunity to be more creative in your settlement agreement.
+One way to have greater control over asset division is to consider alternatives to the traditional litigation process.
+An essential benefit of processes such as mediation and collaborative divorce is the opportunity to be more creative in your settlement agreement.

-If you don't completely understand the pros and cons of each asset, meet with your CDFA to discuss.
+If you don't completely understand the pros and cons of each asset or whether certain assets may be considered marital property or separate property, meet with your CDFA to discuss.
 Once you know what you are working with, consider which will best help you reach your financial goals.

-Do I have a need for liquidity?
+Do I need liquidity?

 What are my future income needs?

 - "Future income needs" is pretty broad.
 What do I mean by "future?"
 Future needs could include income you need in the next year or even in a more distant retirement plan.
 It should all be considered when negotiating how to divide assets in your divorce.
-The mistake I often see clients make is focusing so much on the short-term income needs that they give up retirement income.
+The mistake I often see clients make is focusing so much on their short-term income needs that they give up retirement income.
 In other words, don't give up that monthly pension benefit just because you can't access the money now.
 That benefit could be extremely beneficial to you in the future.

 What is the after-tax value of the asset?

-- I frequently see individuals (and even their attorneys), who show me spreadsheets that detail various account values and that is the only number that they are looking at.
+- I frequently see individuals (and even their attorneys), who show me spreadsheets that detail various account values, and that is the only number that they are looking at.
 When comparing assets, it's critical to have the cost basis of each asset and to consider the tax impact on tax-deferred assets such as pre-tax 401-K accounts and/or traditional IRAs.
 Without this information, there is no way to make an apples-to-apples comparison.
 One way to maximize the after-tax value of your marital estate is to award more of the tax-deferred assets to the lower-income spouse.
 This will reduce the future tax burden and create more after-tax assets for both parties.

 How comfortable am I with risk?

 - I could write a whole blog post on this topic alone.
 For that matter, there are whole books on the topic.
-The important point here is that all assets are not created equal and each has its own relevant risks associated with it.
+The important point here is that all assets are not created equal, and each has its own relevant risks associated with it.
 This includes cash!
 Of course, not all risk is created equal either.
 Some of the risk factors are detailed in other topics here.
 As a financial expert, I take time to get to know my clients to determine their comfort with risk.
 Make sure to take time to consider all of the risks of each asset.

 What kind of returns does the asset generate?